Diaphragm (birth control): History

 Diaphragms played a role in overturning the federal Comstock Act of 1873.
 In 1932, Sanger arranged for a Japanese manufacturer to mail a package of diaphragms to a New York physician who supported Sanger's activism.
 U.S. Customs confiscated the package and Sanger helped file a lawsuit.
 In 1936, in the court case United States v.
 One Package of Japanese Pessaries, a federal appellate court ruled that the package could be delivered.

 Although in Europe, the cervical cap was more popular than the diaphragm, the diaphragm became one of the most widely used contraceptives in the United States.
 In 1940, one-third of all U.S. married couples used a diaphragm for contraception.
 The number of women using diaphragms dropped dramatically after the 1960s introduction of the intrauterine device and the combined oral contraceptive pill.
 In 1965, only 10% of U.S. married couples used a diaphragm for contraception.
 That number has continued to fall, and in 2002 only 0.2% of American women were using a diaphragm as their primary method of contraception.

 In 2014 Janssen Pharmaceuticals announced the discontinuation of the Ortho-All Flex Diaphragm, making it very difficult for women in the U.S. to have that option as a birth-control method.

 The single-sized, silicone diaphragm was developed by PATH during the late 2000s.
 It was licensed to Kessel Marketing & Vertriebs GmbH of Frankfurt, Germany, which began to market it as the Caya Diaphragm.
 The diaphragm was approved for contraception in Europe in 2013 and in the United States the following year.
 Since then, Kessel has also developed a traditionally circular, multi-sized diaphragm made from the same materials that they released in Germany in 2020 under the name Singa.

 Society and culture

 Economics

 In the United Kingdom, they cost the National Health Service less than £10 each.
 In the United States, they cost about US$15 to $75 and are the birth control method of 0.3% of women.
 These costs do not include that of spermicide.

 Popular culture

 In the fourth-season episode of Seinfeld, The Virgin, Elaine Benes describes how she tossed her purse and her diaphragm went flying out of it.

+In the novel 11/22/63 by Stephen King, Sadie Dunhill tells Jake that her mother had given her a diaphragm when she got married, but that she threw it away because she and her husband never had sexual intercourse.

+In the novel The Bell Jar by Sylvia Plath the protagonist Esther Greenwood is fitted with a diaphragm.